Does Habitat give homes away?

 What does "eligible applicant" mean?

-Since the mission of Habitat Hillsborough is to provide access to affordable home financing, we serve applicants whose total household income falls between 30% and 80% of Area Median Income as defined by HUD.
+Since the mission of Habitat Hillsborough is to provide access to affordable home financing, we serve applicants whose total household income falls below 80% of Area Median Income (AMI) and slightly above the minimum AMI as defined by HUD.
 Eligibility for the Habitat Homeownership Program is different than the Ability to Pay.

 How can someone apply to the Habitat Homeownership Program?